imranbinjafar16/TestHaloISTM/readme.txt

-This is a sample file created for jenkins demo
+This is a sample file created for Testing integration with HaloITSM